Roihn/Drone_Data/README.md

 **One thing to mention is that: you need to first use `cd` command to go into your local repository, and then type the commands above.**

+### Pull new Request

+You need to pull new request to this repository, so that your changes made in your fork will finally get updated to this repository.

+You can pull a new request on the website.
+After pulling a request, I will do the check and merge it.

+### Fetch

+Everytime you start your project, please fetch the repository first.
+Fetch means you need to know what has been updated on the website, and do the update on your local repository.

 # Useful Tool